 - going to a school that looks after the wellbeing of all its pupils

 Other factors are also important, including feeling loved, trusted, understood and safe.
 Children who are optimistic, and resilient, have some control over their lives and feel like they belong are more likely to have good mental well-being.

 Most children grow up mentally healthy, but surveys suggest that more children and young people have problems with their mental health today than 30 years ago.

 What can affect children and young people’s mental health?

 Traumatic events can trigger mental health problems for children and young people who are already vulnerable.

-Changes often act as triggers: moving home, changing school or the birth of a new sibling, for example.
-Some children who start school feel excited about making new friends and doing new activities, but there may also be some who feel anxious.
+Changes such as moving home, changing school or the birth of a new sibling, etc., may act as triggers.
+Some children who start school feel excited about making new friends and doing new activities, but some may also feel anxious.

 Teenagers often experience emotional turmoil as their minds and bodies develop.
-An important part of growing up is working out and accepting who you are.
+Working out and accepting who you are is important to growing up.
 Some young people find it hard to make this transition to adulthood and may experiment with alcohol, drugs or other substances that can affect mental health.

 Are some children and young people more likely to experience mental health problems?